Marajó: Ecology

-The eastern side of the island is dominated by savanna vegetation.
-There are large fazendas with animal husbandry.
-This is also the location of Lake Arari, which has an area of 400 km2, but shrinks by 80% during the dry season.
+Marajó is almost entirely flat.
+The island can be divided into the eastern side with savanna plains at a slightly higher elevation of around 6 m, and the western side with rainforest situated around sea level.
+On the savannas, there are large fazendas with animal husbandry.
 There are large herds of domesticated water buffalo, which are technically invasive to the island; they now number about 450,000, higher than the island's human population.
 The western side of the island is characterized by várzea forests and small farms.
 Lumber and açaí palm are produced there.

 The island is in the Marajó várzea ecoregion, an area of seasonally and tidally flooded várzea forest.

-To the north of the large savanna area are palm swamps, mainly with Buriti Palm (Mauritia flexuosa) and Euterpe oleracea.
+To the north of the large savanna area are palm swamps called mondongos, mainly with Buriti Palm (Mauritia flexuosa) and Euterpe oleracea.
 During the rainy season, the swamps are flooded one meter high.
 Little is known about the ecology of these swamps.

+Hydrology

+Itself an island in the delta of the Amazon River, Marajó is crossed by numerous rivers.
+They form the principal mode of transport for the island's inhabitants.
+The main ones are listed here: